fjjaramillo/datasciencecoursera/run_analysis-README.md

 Trying to find accurate descriptive variable names for such a particular and specialized measurements; that were also short enough to make the Tidy Data easily readable is quite a challenge.

-In order to satisfy the requirements of the project, descriptiveness has prevailed over name size and tidy data readability.
+In order to satisfy the requirements of the project, descriptiveness has prevailed over name size.

 Just for reference, the lists created to select the descriptive names will follow: